vioxcd/tsmd/README.md

-# Tab Session Analysis, Deduplicator, and Merger
+# Tab Session Deduplicator (and a little bit of analysis)

 Trying to answer the question of "what I've been doing on [insert period of time]"; I think the question can easily be answered by looking at my browser history.
 Browser history are generated from using this [session-manager](https://github.com/sienori/Tab-Session-Manager) Firefox extension.